 Office cleaning may sound like it just means vacuuming carpets and waxing floors, but it usually involves quite a bit more.

 Detail is a big consideration for us at CST.
-Our staff are well-trained to be thorough yet efficient, acting as a business’ silent partner in keeping things going smoothly.
+Our staff is well-trained to be thorough yet efficient, acting as a business’ silent partner in keeping things going smoothly.

 What we truly offer at the end of the day is peace of mind for businesses in Greensboro and surrounding areas.
 Businesses that have their office cleaning handled can focus.